ucb-rit/savio-training-intro-fall-2020/intro.md

 srun --jobid=<JOB_ID> --pty /bin/bash
 ```

-Note that except for the *savio2_htc*  and *savio2_gpu* partitions, all jobs are given exclusive access to the entire node or nodes assigned to the job (and your account is charged for all of the cores on the node(s)).
+Note that except for the *savio2_htc*  and various GPU partitions, all jobs are given exclusive access to the entire node or nodes assigned to the job (and your account is charged for all of the cores on the node(s)).

 # Parallel job submission